 Identity theft is a very real and serious issue.
-The 2014 tax filing season saw an increase in the amount of high income earners (doctors, dentists, lawyers, etc.) that were targeted across multiple states, including Michigan.
+Recent tax filing seasons saw an increase in the amount of high income earners (doctors, dentists, lawyers, etc.) that were targeted across multiple states, including Michigan.

 According to the IRS: “Usually, an identity thief uses a legitimate taxpayer’s identity to fraudulently file a tax return and claim a refund.
 Generally, the identity thief will use a stolen SSN to file a forged tax return and attempt to get a fraudulent refund early in the filing season.
 You may be unaware that this has happened until you file your return later in the filing season and discover that two returns have been filed using the same SSN.”